 If there is anything in life we can count on occurring without fail, it is physical death.
 The successful bank president, the champion athlete, the housewife, the famous, the unknown, every human being, you, I, die.
 While all acknowledge the certainty of their eventual demise, few think about death until they are faced with it.
 The simple fact of death is not news to anyone, yet the reality of its impending occurrence is ignored by virtually every living person.
 The very nature of human life denies death and shrouds it in the cloak of future events, events that are not yet real and need not be dealt with in the present.
 Living is too important and time consuming to be concerned with mortality.
 The fact that you are moving steadily toward your death is most likely, and literally, to be the last thing on your mind.

 Observing the inevitable death of every creature that inhabits the earth, we may have a recurrent feeling that death is the end.
 On the other hand, it is virtually inconceivable to us that all we are, all we have been, all we will be, may be rendered void in that moment of death.
 It goes against human nature to visualize the effective destruction of our past, present, and future, which may accompany death without existence beyond death.
 Yet if each human being does cease to exist, then all human beings are, or in the case of generations yet unborn will be, waiting their turn to cease existing.
-If each and every human being ceases to be, then the feeling of continuity that pervades the human race may be false (please note, as we discuss later, we do not believe that life is in fact destroyed by physical death).
+If each and every human being ceases to be, then the feeling of continuity that pervades the human race may be false (please note, as we discuss later and in our other books, we do not believe that life is in fact destroyed by physical death).

 In their arguments for humanism, existentialism, etc., philosophers have spent lifetimes trying to construct a difference between the apparent continuity of humankind, and the periodic death of individual humans.
 Most of us think of our ancestors as a link to the past, and our children as a link to the future, yet if we do not survive the grave each generation may die an isolated death that mocks any assertion that humankind has a continuing existence apart from its individual members.
 If each person's death results in their no longer existing, then no manner of historical recording, social progression, or other remembrance in the minds of those whose time to die is yet to come, can in any way affect, preserve, or make any difference whatsoever to those who no longer are.
 No one will survive to remember.
 If each of us ceases to be, then your life may have no meaning and your choices may make no difference.

-We admit that this logic seems counter intuitive, and even wrong, but if we are willing to dissociate ourselves from the incredible biologic urge for self-preservation, both of the individual and the species, and are willing to apply purely objective reasoning, the logical conclusions, while discomforting, are perhaps inevitable (there are several possible logical loopholes that we will discuss below which might give permanent meaning and value to a finite physical life).
+We admit that this logic seems counter intuitive, and even wrong, but if we are willing to dissociate ourselves from the incredible biologic urge for self-preservation, both of the individual and the species, and are willing to apply purely objective reasoning, the logical conclusions, while discomforting, are perhaps inevitable (there are several possible logical loopholes that we discuss below and in our other books which might give permanent meaning and value to a finite physical life).
 This is a very difficult conclusion to accept, it goes against our intuitive feelings about the continuity of human life, and against our assumptions that individual physical lives have some kind of meaning and value.
 Yet if we are little more than doomed animals, our intuitive feeling of meaning and value would not be surprising.
 From the very beginning, to assure survival of any species, evolution would certainly have instilled in living creatures the feeling that there is a reason for them to exist, a reason for them to crawl out of the ocean and build cities.
 If there is no life after death, and our lives are in fact consumed by "nothing", it is no wonder that our genetic heritage argues so strongly against that possibility.